 The headline payroll numbers fell short of consensus expectations in April, rising 115,000 overall and 130,000 for the private sector.
 However, the Labor Department once again made large upward revisions to prior months.
 Including these revisions, nonfarm payrolls were up 168,000 and private payrolls were up 196,000, both beating consensus expectations.

 Some analysts ignore these revisions, but we think that’s a big mistake.
 Normal monthly revisions to the original payroll report have now been positive for ten straight months and have averaged about 40,000 per month during this period.
-As a result, without revisions, analysts have a systematically and downwardly biased impression about the job market.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+As a result, without revisions, analysts have a systematically and downwardly biased impression about the job market.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Meanwhile, some analysts may discount the drop in the unemployment rate to 8.1 percent, given that the drop was due to a decline in the labor force.
 However, in the past year, the unemployment rate has dropped 0.9 percentage points (from 9 percent in April 2011), while the labor force has grown 700,000.
 In other words, the trend of decline in the jobless rate in the past year is not due to fewer people looking for work.